Find Affordable College Courses

 Read More…

-In-state tuition fees for undergraduate students at Missouri Western are $7,930 per year.
+In-state tuition fees for undergraduate students at Missouri Southern are $7,762 per year.

 Read full report on Communication & Journalism at Missouri Southern State University

-University of Missouri - St Louis did quite well in this year’s ranking of the best places for communication and journalism students to get a bachelor’s degree.
-It came in at #8 on the list.
-UMSL is a fairly large public school located in the large suburb of Saint Louis.
+University of Missouri - St Louis came in at #8 in this year’s edition of the Best Value Communication & Journalism Bachelor’s Degree Schools in Missouri ranking.
+UMSL is a large public school located in the suburb of Saint Louis.

 In-state tuition fees for undergraduate students at UMSL are $12,015 per year.